DanielMoscoso/100day_challenge/Readme.txt

 		 if the ball went BEYOND what it could cover in the next step, it sees itself still trapped in the wall, therefore changing direction again.
 It seems as if it changed directions twice in a row, "mid-air" without touching a wall.
+		-This should solve the problem for now: every time the ball hits a wall, it takes a tiny step, then begins the process of checking once more.
 ===============================================================================